-Born in the Philadelphia community of Ridley Park and growing up in the campus communities of Doylestown and Edinboro, he is the son of a public-school administrator.
+Born in the Philadelphia community of Ridley Park and having grown up in the campus communities of Doylestown and Edinboro, he is the son of a public-school administrator.
 Dr. Miller has dedicated his career to the opportunities available through education.
 He is an outspoken and passionate supporter of the residential, liberal arts college environment that offers students personalized pathways to life and career success.

 He earned his B.A. degree in communications from West Virginia Wesleyan College, worked as a journalist early in his career, and completed an M.A. from the University of Dayton.
 He earned an Ed.S. from Vanderbilt University and a Ph.D. from The Union Institute and University.

-Dr. Miller has been featured in several books in recent years including The Entrepreneurial College President; The Small College Guide to Financial Health; Born, Not Made: The Entrepreneurial Personality; The First 120 Days: What a New College President Must Do to Succeed, and #FollowTheLeader: Lessons in Social Media Success from #HigherEd CEOs.
+Dr. Miller has been featured in several books in recent years including “The Entrepreneurial College President;” “The Small College Guide to Financial Health;” “Born, Not Made: The Entrepreneurial Personality;” “The First 120 Days: What a New College President Must Do to Succeed,” and “#FollowTheLeader: Lessons in Social Media Success from #HigherEd CEOs.”

-He was named in a 2015 national study (by Roland H. King of PhairAdvantage Communications) as one of the "Top 14 Presidents Publishing Op-eds," ranking third in the survey behind Dr. Michael Roth of Wesleyan University.
+He was named in a national study (by Roland H. King of PhairAdvantage Communications) as one of the "Top 14 Presidents Publishing Op-eds," ranking third in the survey behind Dr. Michael Roth of Wesleyan University.
 He is also widely considered one of the most active presidents on social media in America.

-Throughout his career he has earned a number of personal and professional accolades.
+Throughout his career, he has earned a number of personal and professional accolades.
+In 2022, the Virginia Center for Inclusive Communities named him as a Humanitarian of the Year for his efforts in diversity, equity and inclusion at Virginia Wesleyan and throughout higher education.
 He was named President-emeritus at Wesley College in 2007, and the Wesley National Alumni Association initiated the Dr. Scott D. Miller Leadership Scholarships.
 He was also honored with the naming of the entire Wesley College sports complex as the "Scott D. Miller Stadium."
-Scholarships in communications and leadership are also named in his honor at West Virginia Wesleyan College and Bethany College.
+Scholarships in communications and leadership are also named in his honor at Virginia Wesleyan University, West Virginia Wesleyan College and Bethany College.
 The Bethany Communications and Media Arts Awards are named in his honor.

-A highly sought presenter, mentor, and author on higher education topics including financial sustainability and presidential performance for national conferences and trade journals, Dr. Miller is a regular columnist for The Virginian-Pilot, HuffPost, College Planning and Management, and Enrollment Manager.
-He is the author of a widely distributed e-newsletter, The President's Letter, a daily blog, Dialogue, and a campus-wide morning message, Nota Bene.
-For 10 years he served as the co-executive editor of Presidential Perspectives, an online presidential thought series that has resulted in 10 books.
-The series transitioned to a new name, President to President, and new sponsor in 2016.
-He has co-published three volumes of President to President.
+Dr. Miller has served as a regular columnist for The Virginian-Pilot, HuffPost, College Planning and Management, and Enrollment Manager.
+He is the author of a widely distributed e-newsletter, The President's Letter, a daily blog (Dialogue), and a campus-wide morning message, Nota Bene.
+For 20 years he has served as the executive editor of “President to President” and “Presidential Perspectives,” an online presidential thought series that has resulted in 22 books.

-Known as an accomplished fundraiser, Dr. Miller has raised more than $300 million in his 28 years as a college president.
+Known as an accomplished fundraiser, Dr. Miller has raised more than $400 million in his 34 years as a college president.
 During his career, he has earned a number of professional accolades including three Council for Advancement and Support of Education (CASE) "Circle of Excellence Awards" for fundraising improvement and overall performance.

 They have two adult daughters.
 Dr. Katie Miller Sanders, her husband Dr. Gary Sanders, daughter Addison, and son Gavin, live in Stephens City, Virginia.
-Ashlee Miller Upp, her husband Justin Upp, and daughter Abigail, reside in Dover, Delaware.
+Dr. Ashlee Miller Upp, her husband Justin Upp, daughter Abigail, and son Brycen reside in Dover, Delaware.